 Here, the item associated with db_id 4 is “Idli.”
 As visible in the above image, the Item “Sambhar” was also ordered along with Item “Idli” in the same Order.
 Below is the order history of the User associated with db_id 3.
 As you can see, there was only a single order in which the Item “Idli” was ordered.

 Once a particular item (denoted as X) has been added into the cart, which items are frequently ordered along with X amongst all the users ?

 That’s it for now, folks.
-If you enjoyed reading this post and learned something, do give a clap.
-It helps Medium’s recommendation system to recommend such blogs to other users who might benefit from them.
-You can find part 2 here.
+If you enjoyed reading and at the same time learned something, do give clap(s), it helps Medium’s recommendation system to recommend such blogs to other users as well who might benefit from it.

 Building a Recommendation Engine Using Neo4j Hands-On — Part 2 was originally published in Neo4j Developer Blog on Medium, where people are continuing the conversation by highlighting and responding to this story.